 I love bridges, from the simple brick-and-mortar and wooden contraptions (I’m not so sure about the rope kind) to the massive engineering marvels with their elegant spans and towering masts.
 Some cross a simple stream or small creeks whilst others traverse wide rivers, harbours and canyons.
 It’s always a joy to cross a bridge on foot; to appreciate the views, to make my knees tremble from great heights, to enjoy the breeze or just to feel the rumble of the traffic.
 I’ve crossed many bridges on foot but I’ve chosen ten which were absolutely memorable as they offered beautiful scenic views.
 If you’re in any of these places, spare some time in your itinerary for an incredible bridge walk experience.

 Sydney Harbour Bridge, Sydney, Australia

 The Sydney Harbour Bridge is one of my absolute favourites.
 You can do the simple walk from one end to the other to enjoy the stunning views of Sydney Harbour and the city skyline.
 Or you can choose the exhilarating Bridge Climb which takes you along the arch to the summit of this magnificent bridge on catwalks and ladders, more than 130 meters (+300 feet) above Sydney Harbour.
-I tried it several years ago to challenge my fear of heights.
-I guess that’s why I’ll never forget this bridge walk. 😉 Check out the Bridge Climb video below.
+I tried it years ago to challenge my fear of heights.
+I guess that’s why I’ll never forget this bridge walk. 😉 Book your Bridge Climb here.

 Golden Gate Bridge, San Francisco, USA